munificent/craftinginterpreters/book/evaluating-expressions.md

 Yet again, we take care of this edge case with numbers to ensure that jlox and clox work the same.
-Handling weird corners of the language like this will drive you crazy but is a vital part of the job.
+Handling weird corners of the language like this will drive you crazy but is an important part of the job.

 Users rely on these details -- either deliberately or inadvertently -- and if the implementations aren't consistent, their program will break when they run it